 Obesity has profound effects on ovulation in some, but not all women.
 Overweight women who are ovulating normally also have reduced chances of pregnancy.
-Women with a Body Mass Index (BMI) of 25-30 are 50 per cent more likely to have anovulatory infertility than women with a normal BMI.
+Women with a Body Mass Index (BMI) of 25-30 are 50 percent more likely to have anovulatory infertility (a menstrual cycle in which ovulation does not occur) than women with a normal BMI.
 This rises significantly for women with a BMI over 30.
-Unfortunately, IVF success rates may be reduced by as much as 25 per cent in obese patients and by 50 per cent in very obese patients.
+Unfortunately, IVF success rates may be reduced by as much as 25 percent in obese patients and by 50 percent in very obese patients.

 Being underweight can also harm a woman’s ability to conceive and increase the chance of poor pregnancy outcomes.